OzDES Reverberation Mapping of Active Galactic Nuclei: Final Data Release, Black-Hole Mass Results, & Scaling Relations

 \subsection{Reverberation Mapping}

-The core of AGN reverberation mapping is based on arguments of the virialized orbit of the broad line region about the black hole, with the SMBH mass being correlated with the estimated radius of the BLR, $R_\mathrm{BLR}$, and its velocity dispersion $\braket{\sigma_v^2}$ as in equation~\ref{eq:RM_mass}.
-The complexities of the BLR's unresolved geometry are captured in the broad uncertainties of the dimensionless `virial factor', $\braket{f}$:\footnote{\citet{Mejia_Restrepo_2018} finds that virial factor may be anti-correlated with line width.
-In this work, we treat $\braket{f}$ as being independent.}
+The core of AGN reverberation mapping is based on arguments of the virialised orbit of the broad line region about the black hole, with the SMBH mass being correlated with the estimated radius of the BLR, $R_\mathrm{BLR}$, and its velocity dispersion $\braket{\sigma_v^2}$ as in equation~\ref{eq:RM_mass}.
+The complexities of the BLR's unresolved geometry are captured in the broad uncertainties of the dimensionless `virial factor', $f$:\footnote{\citet{Mejia_Restrepo_2018} finds that virial factor may be anti-correlated with line width.
+In this work, we treat $f$ as being independent.}

 Though conceptually simple, each term in the numerator of equation~\ref{eq:RM_mass} is non-trivial to measure for any given source.
 One hurdle is that the kinematics at play are dependent on the shape and dynamics of the BLR, the nature of which is as yet unresolved \citep{Pancoast_2014a, Pancoast_2014b}.
-This uncertainty is quantified by calibrating $\braket{f}$ as a loosely constrained value from population analysis of nearby AGN, the masses of which are estimated through use of the $M-\sigma$ relation \citep{Woo_2015, Grier_2013b}.
+This uncertainty is quantified by calibrating the population average virial factor, $\braket{f}$ from population analysis of nearby AGN, the masses of which are estimated through use of the $M-\sigma$ relation \citep{Woo_2015, Grier_2013b}, or more recently through dynamical modelling via velocity resolved reverberation mapping \citep{Villafana_2023_dynamical, Shen_2024_dynamical}.
+The $f$ is only loosely constrained for any individual source, as there is an inherent scatter of $\approx0.3-0.4$ dex about $\braket{f}$, and this dominates the uncertainty in BLR RM derived masses \citep{Woo_2015,SDSS-Shen_2023}.

 Measurements of $\braket{\sigma_v^2}$ are made from the spectroscopic broadening of the reverberating emission lines, either by their full-width half-maximum (FWHM), or their dispersion (i.e. the second moment of the line profile about its peak), with different virial factors being tuned for each (see Section~\ref{sec: ext_data} for examples of RM papers using either technique).